Geography

 Extracurricular

-At GCSE level, students can join the Missing Maps Club and learn how to use GIS mapping software to create maps of under-researched an unmapped regions of the world.
+At GCSE level, students can join the Missing Maps Club and learn how to use GIS mapping software to create maps of under-researched and unmapped regions of the world.
 This club provides an opportunity for students to apply their geographical knowledge to real-world problems, helping aid agencies and communities in need.

 Explore all our subjects